Geephted/30DaysDuckDBChallenge/README.md

 **Global Player Diversity:** The count of players by nationality showcases diverse representation from various countries, emphasizing the extensive global presence within FIFA and the sport's diverse talent pool.

+## Day 13 & 14 Reading "DuckDB in Action" and watching some recommended videos.
+Continuing the #30DaysDuckDBChallenge with DuckDB, I expanded my knowledge through recommended videos, pre-reading, and exploring "DuckDB in Action."
+The book proved to be a genuine eye-opener, delivering a remarkably enlightening experience.
+It commenced with a concise introduction to DuckDB, offering detailed insights into its essence and capabilities.

+DuckDB, a formidable force in data analytics, seamlessly integrates with CLI operations, cloud data pipelines, and Python coding.
+Its remarkable versatility extends to handling various file formats and databases, both locally and remotely, encompassing CSV, JSON, Parquet, and Arrow.
+The compatibility with databases like MySQL, SQLite, and Postgres further underscores DuckDB's adaptability.

+A standout feature of DuckDB is its vectorized query engine, ensuring rapid and cost-effective data analysis.
+The engine's efficiency in accessing data directly from diverse sources eliminates the need for superfluous data transfers.
+DuckDB proves to be platform-agnostic, effortlessly adapting to various operating systems, making it a versatile companion regardless of the platform.

+The accompanying book provides valuable insights into practical scenarios, offering guidance on leveraging DuckDB judiciously.
+It furnishes a comprehensive list for data structure enthusiasts, equipping them with tools for efficient navigation, including commonly used Dot commands.
+Shifting focus to queries, the emphasis is on the ease of performing SQL queries, whether through CLI configuration or Python app embedding.
+The book provides a thorough walkthrough of Data Manipulation Language (DML) queries and clauses, such as JOIN and WITH, with illustrative examples for easy understanding.

+In essence, DuckDB transcends its identity as a mere tool; it signifies a mindset shift, streamlining data analysis into a faster, simpler, and cost-effective process.
+The book serves as a guide, demonstrating effective ways to leverage DuckDB in projects.

+In the practical application and continuation of the challenge, I seamlessly uploaded the Titanic datasets onto DuckDB.
+Notable details include 891 passengers in the train dataset, 418 rows in the test dataset, and the absence of the "Survived" column in the test dataset, all in CSV format.
+Paying meticulous attention to these details became crucial as I familiarized myself with every nook and cranny of the datasets.